myDevicesIoT/cayenne-docs/docs/LORA.md

     *   **Thingpark cloud config:** Skip – Cayenne does not require this optional field.
 *   Network
     *   **Connectivity plan:** Select an appropriate Actility plan here for activating your device under.
-    *   **AS routing profile:** Select **Cayenne** from the dropdown.
+    *   **AS routing profile:** Select the Cayenne route that you created above in **Step 2** from the dropdown here.
 This will forward the information from your device to Cayenne so that once your device is online, Cayenne will receive its information.
 *   Administrative data
     *   **Device name:** Used by Actility.
 Cayenne does not use this information.
     *   **Marker:** Used by Actility.
 Cayenne does not use this information.